Skip to main content

 Irrespective of the cause, protest enables the expression of opinion, the defence of liberal democracy and the affirmation of civil society against abuses of power.
 Without it, we lose the ability to speak truth to power, whatever the power to come.

-The upcoming general elections provide us with a chance to put the UK back on track and reverse the creeping erosion of democracy we witnessed over the past two years.
-A new UK government will need to affirm Britain’s commitment to international obligations, including the ECHR, and should take urgent action to scrap the protest– related provisions in the Police Act 2022, the Public Order Act 2023 and the relevant Regulations.
+We now have a chance to put the UK back on track and reverse the creeping erosion of democracy we witnessed over the past two years.
+This new UK government will need to affirm Britain’s commitment to international obligations, including the ECHR, and should take urgent action to scrap the protest– related provisions in the Police Act 2022, the Public Order Act 2023 and the relevant Regulations.

 The views expressed in this essay are the author’s own and not those of Amnesty International UK